Network-Aware Optimization of Distributed Learning for Fog Computing: Related Work

 \subsection{Offloading}

-Fog computing introduces opportunities to pool network resources and maximize the use of idle computational/storage power in completing resource-intensive activities \cite{chiang2016fog}.
-Offloading mechanisms can improve system performance when there are high-bandwidth connections available to alleviate the load on constrained mobile devices.
-Offloading has been seen to significantly accelerate machine learning tasks such as linear regression training \cite{chang2017decomposing} and neural network inference \cite{ran2018deepdecision}.
-Existing literature has also considered splitting the inference of different layers in deep neural networks between fog devices and edge/cloud servers to improve convergence speed.
-Specifically, \cite{hu2019dynamic} proposed two network-dependent schemes and a min-cut problem to accelerate the training phase, while \cite{teerapittayanon2017distributed} developed an architecture to intelligently locate models on local devices only when they give reliable results and rely on the cloud otherwise.
+Fog computing introduces opportunities to pool network resources and maximize the use of idle computing/storage in completing resource-intensive activities \cite{chiang2016fog}.
+Offloading mechanisms improve system performance when high-bandwidth network connections are available between devices.
+Offloading has significantly accelerated ML tasks such as linear regression training \cite{chang2017decomposing} and neural network inference \cite{ran2018deepdecision}.
+Existing literature has also considered splitting different layers in deep neural networks between fog devices and edge/cloud servers.
+Specifically, \cite{hu2019dynamic} proposed two network-dependent schemes and a min-cut problem to accelerate the training phase, while \cite{teerapittayanon2017distributed} developed an architecture to intelligently locate models on local devices or the cloud based on network reliability.

-In general, existing works on deep learning in fog/edge computing have focused on network factors, such as cost/latency, rather than model factors, such as the training loss \cite{wang2020convergence}.
-For example, \cite{xu2019heuristic} and \cite{li2018learning} develop offloading schemes to maximize throughput in wireless and sensor IoT networks, respectively.
-Our methodology considers more general machine learning models, optimizes tradeoffs between network cost and model accuracy, and provides theoretical performance bounds not found in prior works.
+Prior works on deep learning offloading in fog/edge computing generally focus on network factors, such as cost/latency, rather than model accuracy.
+For example, \cite{xu2019heuristic,li2018learning} maximize throughput in wireless and sensor IoT networks. \cite{sun2020energy} studies D2D data offloading in federated learning, but focuses on communication protocols to facilitate over-the-air parameter aggregations and dataset duplication across nodes.
+Our methodology considers more general ML models, optimizes tradeoffs between network cost and model accuracy, and provides novel theoretical performance bounds.